rm511130/Physna_User_Manual/README.md

 - **Continuous Availability**: horizontal scalability of microservices allied to an infrastructure designed high standards of performance, resilience, availability, correctness, and security.
 Physna takes advantage of native, high availability Google features and services to maintain a highly available solution.

 - **Compliance**: policies and auditable procedures are key to the security of your users and your data.

-There is quite a lot of overlap between different regulations, standards and certifications as can be seen below:
+### Compliance and Certifications

     a) _General Data Protection Regulation (GDPR)_: Physna is [GDPR](https://gdpr-info.eu/) compliant and can therefore offer solutions to european countries.
 The key characteristics of being GDPR compliant can be summarized as follows:
    1) Awareness and Communication: ensure Physna employees understand GDPR and communicate with service and staff about why you are collecting the data.